kamuju25/opentelemetry-microservices-k8s/08-deploying-project-to-kubernetes/01-steps-to-deploy-opentelmanifests-on-EKS/01-steps-to-deploy-opentelmanifests-on-EKS.md

 ## Connect to EKS cluster

 To access an EKS cluster from an EC2 instance using kubectl, kubectl depends on a kubeconfig file, which stores information about clusters, users, and contexts.
 By default, kubectl does not know which cluster to connect to, so commands like
-`kubectl get nodes`

-will return nothing.
+`kubectl get nodes`will return nothing.
 The kubeconfig file can contain multiple clusters, and a context determines which cluster kubectl is currently connected to.
-You can view this configuration using `kubectl config view`

-check the active context with `kubectl config current-context`, and switch contexts using `kubectl config use-context <clustername>`
+You can view this configuration using `kubectl config view`.
+You can check the active context with `kubectl config current-context`, and switch contexts using `kubectl config use-context <clustername>`.

 To connect EC2 instance to an EKS cluster, it is required to install the AWS CLI (along with unzip), then run `aws configure` and provide your IAM user credentials.
 After configuration, use the command